 J-Link driver & J-Flash download as a part of J-Link Software and Documentation Pack

-Verify driver installation: Connect USB debug port (J10) of the EK-RA6M5 board to the USB port of the computer using the micro USB cable.
+Verify driver installation: Connect the USB debug port (J10) of the EK-RA6M5 board to the USB port of the computer using the micro USB cable.
 The orange debug LED next to the USB debug port on the board will start blinking.
 It will blink until the J-link drivers are detected and initialized, after which the LED will remain lit up.
 This happens quite fast.

 Verifying J-Link driver installation using EK-RA6M5 kit